Restricted:

 Watering when the sun doesn't shine reduces water lost to evaporation.
 Take this into consideration when adjusting your irrigation timer and think about cutting back number of minutes you're watering.

-How are HOAs affected by these new rules?
+How are HOAs affected by these rules?

-HOAs should follow the rules on not watering during daylight hours and any clubhouse facilities should not serve water to guests unless they ask for it.
 Grass in common areas of HOAs, if not recreational or protective of trees and shrubs, is subject to the State’s prohibition on irrigation.
 Please check out the State’s FAQ on their prohibition.

 How does the state ban on watering “non-functional turf” affect me?